 Mutt Mongrel 125cc

-Despite not being the first such manufacturer of the new wave of retro 125cc motorcycles, Herald Motor Co.
+Despite not being the first such manufacturer of the new wave of learner legal, retro 125cc motorcycles, Herald Motor Co.
 Cambridgeshire UK along with Mutt Motorcycles can be credited with truly increasing the demand for small displacement retro motorcycles – at least on this side of the North Sea and Channel.